In the world of React Native, building smooth and responsive user interfaces

 ScrollView: The Fundamental Scrollable

-As the name suggests, ScrollView
+As the name suggests, ScrollView is your go-to component for

 creating a simple scrollable container.
 It renders all child components at